rjshvjy/puvi/.dev-index/code_usage_report.md

 - Functions using this table:
   - create_sku_production in puvi-backend/puvi-backend-main/modules/sku_production.py
   - add_batch in puvi-backend/puvi-backend-main/modules/batch_production.py

+### function
+- Used by modules: tm_main
+- Files: 1
+- Functions using this table:
+  - edit_record in puvi-backend/puvi-backend-main/transaction_management/tm_main.py

 ### global
 - Used by modules: app